 There are a variety of wonderful hotel and Airbnb options available in Santa Fe.
 Accommodations are not included in your trip, but we recommend staying in downtown Santa Fe.
 If you’d like accommodation recommendations, our guide is happy to suggest several lovely local hotels.
 Email email@example.com if you’d like assistance with lodging.

 This trip entails some light activity.
-Travelers should feel comfortable walking one to two miles outdoors each day.
+Travelers should feel comfortable walking one to two miles outdoors over the course of each day.

 Note that Santa Fe, New Mexico stands at 7,100 feet in elevation, which can make physical activity more demanding.
 Altitude affects some more than others; if you are sensitive to altitude, we encourage you to arrive a day or two early to acclimate.

 Most dietary restrictions can be accommodated.
 Let us know your restrictions ahead of time by emailing firstname.lastname@example.org so we can work with your trip leader to make arrangements.

 The weather in Santa Fe in June is warm and dry.
 You can expect highs of 82° F during the day and average lows of 50°F.

 Your participation helps support Santa Fe’s creative economy.
 By engaging with artists and artisans from different backgrounds, you're also helping to recognize northern New Mexico’s various cultures, histories, and narratives.
 You can increase your impact by sharing the stories of your experiences here, and, if you wish, by purchasing art during the trip.